biopragmatics/oquat/docs/unknowns/source/bao.md

 | BSA:0000085 |        1 | [UBERON:0000473](http://purl.obolibrary.org/obo/UBERON_0000473) |
 | BSA:0000080 |        1 | [UBERON:0000992](http://purl.obolibrary.org/obo/UBERON_0000992) |

-## `BilaDO` (2)
+## `BilaDO`

+There are 2 usages of `BilaDO` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BilaDO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BilaDO).

 | curie          |   usages | nodes                                                           |
 |----------------|----------|-----------------------------------------------------------------|
 | BilaDO:0000002 |        1 | [UBERON:0000068](http://purl.obolibrary.org/obo/UBERON_0000068) |
 | BilaDO:0000008 |        1 | [UBERON:0000109](http://purl.obolibrary.org/obo/UBERON_0000109) |

-## `GAID` (25)
+## `GAID`

+There are 25 usages of `GAID` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GAID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GAID).

 <details>
 <summary>Click to expand the `GAID` table</summary>